 Details that you can skip, but you might find interesting

-Seriously, if you’ve managed to create the zip file described above, you’re done and you can stop reading.
+If you’ve createe the zip file described above, you’re done and you can stop reading.
 But if you’re curious about some of the details, feel free to continue.

-If, however, you send the Illustrator file (the one with an “ai” file extension) to someone else, and they try to open it, Illustrator will not be able to find those elements, because they aren’t there.
+However, when you send the Illustrator file (the one with an “ai” file extension) to someone else, and they try to open it, Illustrator will not be able to find those elements, because they aren’t on your recipient’s computer.
 If you’ve ever seen the “Missing Files” or “Missing Fonts” error messages when opening a file, that’s what’s going on.

 The Solution: The Adobe Illustrator Package Function

 In 2012, with the introduction of Illustrator CS6, Adobe introduced the “Package” feature.
-InDesign had included that feature forever, and getting it added to Illustrator was a huge deal.
+InDesign had included that feature forever, and getting it added to Illustrator was a big step forward.